gvwilson/sensibleadventures/bookster/bookster.md

 mountain.
 Where do *you* think we're going?
 And shouldn't we do something, just in case?
 Well no, I don't know what, but surely there's something.
-Yes, I'm sure the captain's thought of all of this, but still—poor Fraederiq, what a shame.
+Yes, I'm sure the captain's thought of all of this, but still---poor Fraederiq, what a shame.

 Erileine finally fled, unable to listen any more.